 The T-Rump placed his claw on the Stephenmillerus’ shoulder.

 “Look, just because you’re a loser doesn’t make you a loser.”

 “The Marinegunkelly is a veteran.
 He’s a winner.
 You, on the other hand.”

 “What about my head?”
-The Stephenmillerus gently touched his large bump and winced.
+The Stephenmillerus gently massaged his large bump and winced.

 But the T-Rump had already forgotten about him.
 The leader of the Trumpassic Period turned to the Mercedeschlapper.

 “You know, I can have you hide behind a rock right over there.
 Then I’ll meet with your husband a short distance away.
 I’ll talk about other lady dinosaurs with him.
 He may be a nice dino but I know you’ll be disappointed in what he says.
 Because, you know, I’m like …”